The Skating Club of Central Ohio administers, on a regular basis, tests for skaters that U.S. Figure Skating uses to measure progress.

 8:00 am - 11:00 am @ Chiller Ice Works

 Test Session Interest Survey

-Keep Coaches, please feel free to complete this interest form for the upcoming test session.
-This is a way to help ensure needed judging levels are met as well as sufficient ice time is secured.
+Coaches, please feel free to complete this interest form for the upcoming test session.
+This will ensure needed judging levels are met as well as sufficient ice time is secured.
 Thank you!